vex-xcc/lesson-w05d02-react-state/08-quiz-time.md

 **Question 15.**

-Is the correct syntax for `map`, if the array is a prop named `Bear`?
+Is the correct syntax for `map`, if the array is a prop named `Juice`?

 ```jsx
 const Juices = this.prop.Juice.map((juiceType, index) => {